fbpx

 Day 7 - Mekong Delta

-After breakfast, drive south towards the Mekong Delta via the region of Ben Tre.
-Here you will board a private boat and cruise the delta, stopping off at some coconut gardens to visit a local home where you’ll sample tropical fruits and coconut jams.
-Afterwards, return to the waterways of the delta on board sampans (small rowing boats) and row past the coconut trees and stilt houses that flank the river.
-Back on land, take a tuk-tuk tour around the villages for a glimpse at rural life and to learn how the coconut industry plays into local life.
-Enjoy lunch at a local restaurant then return to Ho Chi Minh City for an evening at leisure.
+Kick off your first full day of the trip with a visit to the Mekong Delta – a network of rivers and canals with floating markets and rice paddies.
+After breakfast, drive south towards this region via Ben Tre.
+Here, you’ll board a private boat to cruise the delta, stopping at some coconut gardens to visit a local home where you can sample tropical fruits and coconut jams.
+After, return to the waterways of the delta on sampans (small rowing boats) and row past the coconut trees and stilt houses that flank the river.
+Back on land, take a tuk-tuk tour around the villages for a glimpse at rural life and learn how the coconut industry is woven into the community here.
+Enjoy lunch at a local restaurant before returning to Ho Chi Minh City for a free evening.

 Day 8 - Ho Chi Minh City

-Today you’ll see Ho Chi Minh City through the eyes of a local during a bus and walking tour with your leader.
-Visit the famous Reunification Palace and hear the story of the end of the war, take a sobering trip to the War Remnants Museum and stop by the beautiful Romanesque Notre Dame Cathedral.
-Stroll the city’s captivating streets and admire its many French colonial buildings along the way, including the main post office, and the gorgeous Ho Chi Minh City Hall, modelled on Paris’s Hotel de Ville.
-The rest of the evening is yours – be sure to ask your leader for recommendations on some great local spots for dinner.
+Today, see Ho Chi Minh City through the eyes of a local during a bus and walking tour with your leader.
+Visit the Reunification Palace to learn about the end of the war and then take a sobering trip to the War Remnants Museum after stopping by the Notre Dame Cathedral.
+Stroll the city’s streets and notice the many French buildings along the way, including the main post office and Ho Chi Minh City Hall, modelled on Paris’s Hotel de Ville.
+The rest of the evening is yours – be sure to ask your leader to recommend some great local spots for dinner.
+Perhaps pay a visit to renowned TV chef Luke Nguyen’s Vietnam House Restaurant for an elevated modern twist on traditional Vietnamese cuisine.

-This morning after breakfast, head on a half-day trip to the Cu Chi Tunnels – an extensive underground network (some 200 kilometres) of tunnels dug initially by the Viet Minh and later expanded by the Viet Cong.
-They contained hospitals, dwellings and schools and were used extensively for refuge and storage, as well as being a military base.
-As you explore this extraordinary labyrinth your leader will explain more about its history and the 1968 Tet Offensive.
-A section of the tunnels has been widened to allow visitors to get a feel for what the underground life must have been like.
-Please note that these tunnels will be hot and can get claustrophobic, so there is an option if you’d like to view from above ground.
-Later this afternoon, fly to Dalat.
+This morning, head on a half-day trip to the Cu Chi Tunnels – an extensive underground network (some 200 kms) of tunnels dug initially by the Viet Minh and later expanded by the Viet Cong.
+They housed hospitals, dwellings and schools and were extensively used for refuge, storage and as a military base.
+As you explore this labyrinth, your leader will explain more about its history and the 1968 Tet Offensive.
+A section of the tunnels has been widened to give visitors a feel for what the underground life must have been like.
+These tunnels will be quite hot and can get claustrophobic, so there’s an option to view them from above ground if you’d like.
+Later this afternoon, fly to Hoi An, a riverside town in central Vietnam.

 Day 11 - Hoi An

-A significant port of the Champa Kingdom for centuries, many Cham descendants are still living in Hoi An today.
-This morning your leader will guide you around My Son Cham, a collection of temples constructed by the Kings of Champa and dating back to the 4th century.
-Learn about the ancient architecture of this UNESCO site, and see the craters created by American bombs during the war.
-After exploring the temples, experience an Apsara dance performance, featuring sparkling traditional costumes, panpipes, and drums.
-The afternoon is free for more exploration, or to relax by the pool at your hotel.
+Once a significant port of the Champa Kingdom, Hoi An remains home to many Cham descendants today.
+This morning, your leader will guide you through My Son Cham – a collection of temples constructed by the Kings of Champa that date back to the 4th century.
+Learn about the ancient architecture of this UNESCO World Heritage site and see the craters created by American bombs during the war.
+After exploring the temples, experience an Apsara dance performance, featuring sparkling traditional costumes, panpipes and drums.
+The afternoon is free for you to explore – maybe visit one of the many tailor shops and get a custom outfit or relax by the pool at your hotel.

-Depart Hoi An today bound for Hue, the former imperial capital and hub of Vietnam's historic past.
-En route, pass through the Hai Van Pass – a scenic mountainous stretch of highway with views across Lang Co beach.
-Arrive in Hue and discover its eclectic mix of frenetic streets and peaceful beauty.
-In the afternoon you will visit the Imperial Citadel, including the Forbidden Purple City.
-The latter was almost completely destroyed during the Tet Offensive in the Vietnam War, but its humble, foliage-covered ruins remain a testament to its proud history.
-Here your leader will provide some insight into the horrific damage endured during the war.
+Head for Hue this morning, the former imperial capital and hub of Vietnam's historic past.
+On the way, pass through the Hai Van Pass – a scenic mountainous stretch of highway with views across Lang Co beach.
+Arrive in Hue and discover its eclectic mix of busy streets and peaceful beauty.
+In the afternoon, visit the Imperial Citadel, including the Forbidden Purple City.
+The latter was almost completely destroyed during the Tet Offensive in the Vietnam War, but its humble, foliage-covered ruins stand as a testament to its proud history.
+Here, your leader will provide share insights into the devastating damage endured during the war.

-Loosen your belt and ready your appetite as today you will be diving into Hue’s fabulous culinary scene.
-First up, head to a street food eatery for a seriously tasty breakfast – Bun Bo Hue.
-This spicy noodle soup is usually made with beef and pig knuckles and is an absolute must-try while in Hue.
-Then, meet with a local chef and explore a bustling local market where you will taste and smell all the wonderful herbs and ingredients that bring local dishes to life, while learning more about the culture of Vietnamese cuisine along the way.
-Stop for lunch and enjoy some of Hue’s most celebrated dishes.
-Continue to the local chef’s delightful home where you will learn how to cook up some simple and delicious dishes using the fresh ingredients you picked up at the market.
-Take your new knowledge and local recipes back home with you so you can recreate meals that will take you straight back to Vietnam.
-Later in the afternoon, take a visit to the Thien Mu Pagoda, the unofficial symbol of Hue.
-The Pagoda is an active Buddhist monastery that dates back to 1601.
-You will also visit the elaborate royal tomb of Emperor Tu Duc, with its beautiful lake, frangipani and pine trees, and the Imperial Citadel.
+Ready your appetite as today you’ll be diving into Hue’s culinary scene.
+First up, head to a street food eatery for Bun Bo Hue.
+This spicy noodle soup is usually made with beef and pig knuckles and is an absolute must-try in Hue.
+Next, meet a local chef and explore a local market where you can taste and smell all the herbs and ingredients that bring local dishes to life while learning about the culture of Vietnamese cuisine.
+Stop for lunch then continue to the local chef’s home and discover how to cook up dishes using the fresh ingredients from the market.
+Later, visit the Thien Mu Pagoda, an active Buddhist monastery and unofficial symbol of Hue that dates back to 1601.
+You’ll also visit the elaborate royal tomb of Emperor Tu Duc, with its beautiful lake, frangipani and pine trees, and the Imperial Citadel.

 Day 17 - Hanoi

-Enjoy a guided half-day tour of Hanoi with your leader, gaining insights to the city’s history during visits to the Temple of Literature, One Pillar Pagoda and the former residence of Vietnam’s most famous revolutionary, Ho Chi Minh.
-Enjoy a delicious lunch at KOTO restaurant – an Intrepid Foundation supported program that teaches disadvantaged youth hospitality skills.
-Enjoy a free afternoon for further explorations.
-The Vietnam Fine Arts museum is well worth a visit, and walking is a great way to explore the city and its many lakes and parks.
-You'll see that this enchanting northern capital can be quieter than its southern counterpart, and the West Lake, north of the main city, is an ideal place to interact with the locals and relax by its banks.
+Head back to Hanoi this morning for a guided half-day tour of the city with your leader, gaining insights into its history during visits to the Temple of Literature, One Pillar Pagoda and the former residence of Ho Chi Minh, Vietnam’s most famous revolutionary.
+Enjoy lunch at KOTO restaurant – an Intrepid Foundation supported program that teaches disadvantaged youth hospitality skills.
+The evening is yours to spend as you wish.
+Walking is a great way to explore the city, especially if you're interested in its many lakes and parks.
+You'll see that this northern capital can be quieter than its southern counterpart, and the West Lake, north of the main city, is an ideal place to interact with the locals and relax by its banks.

 Day 18 - Halong Bay

-Today you will drive to Halong Bay – this World Heritage listed wonder is undoubtedly one of the world’s most spectacular sights.
+Today you’ll drive to Ha Long Bay – a UNESCO World Heritage site where karsts and islets create a spectacular sight.
 There’s no better way to appreciate the bay’s beauty than on board a junk-style boat – your Feature Stay accommodation for the evening.
-Carefully designed with traditional touches and modern amenities, you can sit back in complete comfort as you weave through stunning limestone islands, karsts and caves.
-Stop by Surprise Cave to discover its interesting rock formations with you leader, then retire to the boat for a marvellous seafood lunch.
-During the warmer months your leader will discuss the option for swimming from Ti Top Island.
-There is also the option for kayaking to get up close to the towering limestone karsts.
-This evening’s dinner is sure to be a standout – dine on the deck of the boat by candlelight and watch the sun go down over the magnificent landscape.
+Carefully designed with traditional touches and modern amenities, you can sit back in comfort as you weave through the limestone islets, karsts and caves.
+Visit some of the local sights, such as a vibrant fishing village to learn about local life or a cave to appreciate its interesting rock formations with you leader, then retire to the boat for a seafood lunch.
+In the afternoon you will have opportunities to swim, kayak, or simply relax on the beach.
+This evening, dine on the boat’s deck by candlelight and watch the sun go down.

 Day 19 - Hanoi